viam-modules/lorawan/README.md

 ## Troubleshooting

-When the gateway is properly configured:
+When the Waveshare SX1302 LoRaWAN gateway HAT for Raspberry Pi is properly configured:

 - the `pwr` LED will light up solid red
 - the `rx` and `tx` LEDs will blink red

+For other peripherals, see the manufacturer documentation for information about LED codes.

 It may take several minutes after starting the module to start receiving data, especially if your node transmits on more than 8 frequency channels.

-The gateway communicates through SPI, so [ensure that SPI in enabled on your machine](https://docs.viam.com/operate/reference/prepare/rpi-setup/#enable-communication-protocols).
+If you use SPI to communicate with your gateway [ensure that SPI in enabled on your machine](https://docs.viam.com/operate/reference/prepare/rpi-setup/#enable-communication-protocols).

 The gateway will log `info` logs when a device sends a join request or uplink.